soft-matter-theory-at-icmab-csic/COSAN/singleCOSAN_in_Water/README.md

 Data corresponding to a MD ismulation with NAMD

-- Coordinate file in pdb format containing COSAn, Na+ and water equilibrated at 298K
+- Coordinate file in pdb format containing COSAN, Na+ and 3826 water molecules equilibrated at 298K
 - PSF file
 - Force Field in CHARMM/NAMD format